laurilehmijoki/configure-s3-website/README.md

 The bucket may or may not exist.
 If the bucket does not exist, `configure-s3-website` will create it.

+For deploying websites to S3, consider using [s3_website](https://github.com/laurilehmijoki/s3_website).

 ## Install

     gem install configure-s3-website